openshift/origin/examples/deployment/README.md

 ##### Using a route and two services

-A route points to a service, and be changed to point to a different service at any time.
+A route points to a service, and can be changed to point to a different service at any time.
 As a developer, you may test the new version of your code by connecting to the new service before your production traffic is routed to it.
 Routes are intended for web (HTTP and HTTPS) traffic and so this technique is best suited for web applications.

 1. Create two copies of the example application